hkwu/Monopoly/README.md

 ### Options
 The following command line options are supported:
-* `--skin=SKIN` Specify the board's appearance.
+* `--skin` Specify the board's appearance.
 Given value must be the name of a JSON file located in `monopoly/skin`.
 Provide only the name of the file.
+* `--view` Specify a view to use.
+Given value must be the name of a valid Python module containing a class named `View`.
+This class must inherit from the `MonopolyView` class found in `view.view`.

 ## Project Overview
 ### Implemented Features